Buscar Close Search

 Non-Clinical Rotations

-In addition to direct clinical care, our fellows receive training in infection control (two weeks per year), antibiotic stewardship (two weeks per year), and laboratory microbiology (three weeks during the first year).
+In addition to direct clinical care, our fellows receive training in infection prevention and control, antimicrobial stewardship, and laboratory microbiology rotation.

 Electives and Research